27 Things I’m Not Buying in 2026

 Board games and hobbies I don’t actually play

 Board games, craft supplies, and hobby gear often seem like a great idea in the moment, especially when they’re on sale or trending.
-A few favorites actually get used, but most end up sitting unopened or half-finished, giving only a short burst of excitement before blending into background clutter.
+A few favourites actually get used, but most end up sitting unopened or half-finished, giving only a short burst of excitement before blending into background clutter.

 Salon extras and beauty appointments by habit